 Click here to download PDF of application form.

-The following is the list of review criteria used by the IWMF Scientific Advisory Committee to evaluate research proposals:
+The following is the list of review criteria used by the IWMF Scientific Advisory Committee and Research Committee to evaluate research proposals:

-Other comments on any aspect of the proposal you think should be noted.
+- Additional comments on any aspect of the proposal.

 For more information please contact: